Asureda/Project_2020_I/README.md

 ### Program-check 🔎

 In the OUTPUT foler is provided a run_check subfolder with input configuration parameters and graphs.
-Put the same parameters in the INPUT files, run the program and compare the graphs.
-They should be similar except for a random factor
+Put the same parameters in the INPUT files, run the program and compare the graphs; they should be similar except for a random factor.

 ### Main theoretical characteristics ⌨️

 ```
-- Inital FCC structure in a cubic volume.
+- Initial FCC structure in a cubic volume.
-- Uniform random initial velocities.
+- Uniform distribution of initial velocities.
 - Melting and equilibration at a customizable temperature.
 - Velocity Verlet algorithm to integrate the equations.
 - Andersen Thermostat to control the bath temperature.